benwiz/sasha/README.md

 - Set up PIR watching entries and exits into room
   - Have it report to a database or redis data store
   - A cron will periodically check this against my gps location to update another record maintaing my specific location with respect to a list of places (bedroom, kitchen, marg's room, office, rouse's, etc.)
-    - ... maybe it stores two locations... macro using gps and micro using more location specific details beginning with home vs. bedroom
+    - Maybe it stores two locations... macro/major using gps and micro/minor using more location specific details beginning with home vs. bedroom
   + I.E. Figure out state store for human location and switch states

-- improved text-bunny
-  - Text/message/email to Marg with a daily bun image using unsplash api
-- Get another light that is only on when we are together or we are each at home
+- Detect if we don't sleep together

+- Use a _single_ permissions role for all of sasha's functions.
+- Better libs strategy for Python functions (see `send-message`).

 - Eventually I'd like to move off of IFTTT.
 This is important because otherwise I could just use IFTTT and it's webhook features as my entire backend and messaging system.
 Why?
 Because I want to do it myself.

-- Use a _single_ permissions role for all of sasha's functions
-- Use an _function.json_ install script for node packages instead of already installing _node_modules/_ locally
-- Get all the libs out of `send-bunny` and (probably any other future python functions).
+IFTTT is turning out to be kind of slow.